-Lewis et. al, (2008) found SSA values at 405 nm ranging from 0.37 to 0.95 for flowering shrubs and pine needle litter during Fire Laboratory at Missoula Experiment.
-Chemical and physical properties determined from X-ray and electron microscopy methods found that the combustion products of pine needles, wood, and litter (duff) are 420 chemically similar and their particles consist of liquid oily OC with BC inclusions (Hopkins et al., 2007).
-PP needles/twigs and duff were found to have a fire-integrated SSA of 0.91 and 0.97, respectively, which is significantly larger than any of our white pine measurements (Table 1), despite having similar burning conditions.
+405 Lewis (2008) found SSA values at 405 nm ranging from 0.37 to 0.95 for flowering shrubs and pine needle litter during Fire Laboratory at Missoula Experiment.
+Chemical and physical properties determined from X-ray and electron microscopy methods found that the combustion products of pine needles, wood, and litter (duff) are chemically similar and their particles consist of liquid oily OC with BC inclusions (Hopkins et al., 2007).
+PP needles/twigs and duff were found to have a fire-integrated SSA of 0.91 and 0.97, respectively, which is the presence of very scattering particles that are larger than those studied here, play an important role.

+- 410 significantly larger than any of our white pine measurements (Table 1), despite having similar burning conditions.
 BB aerosols of Southern Longleaf pine needles were also significantly greater, having an SSA of 0.89.
-While some of this variability can be attributed to sp^2 hybridization, which should be related to MCE, SSA values observed in 425 this work were different than wood species investigated by Hopkins et al. SSA values observed in this work were commensurate with shrubs in Hopkins et al., where particles were mainly BC with inorganic inclusions.
-Given the presence of tar balls in this work, the variability in the SSA of BrC-coated BC is clearly greater than previous measurements.
-In preliminary data presented in a meeting following NASA measurements during SEAC4RS, involving in situ sampling of the smoke from the Yosemite Rim Fire, the initial SSA of smoke was 0.92 and 430 increased in the first 0-7 hrs. to 0.96, and was nearly constant after that (up to two days) (Beyersdorf, 2013).
+While some of this variability can be attributed to sp hybridization, which should be related to MCE, SSA values observed in this work were different than wood species investigated by Hopkins et al. SSA values observed in this work were commensurate with shrubs in Hopkins et al., where particles were mainly BC with inorganic inclusions.
+Given the - 415 presence of tar balls in this work, the variability in the SSA of BrC-coated BC is clearly greater than previous measurements.
+In the NASA measurements during SEAC4RS, involving in situ sampling of the smoke from the Yosemite Rim Fire, the initial SSA of smoke was 0.92 and increased in the first 0-7 hrs. to 0.96, and was nearly constant after that (up to two days) (Beyersdorf, 2013).
 This is significantly higher than our SSA values for fuels studied in this work.
-This area of Yosemite was in the Lower Montane forest zone, which predominantly had California black oak, PP, incense-cedar, and white fir.
-Fresh smoke in the Rim Fire is commensurate in SSA to BB particles from PP needles and twigs (SSA of 0.91 at 532 nm)

-(Hopkins et al., 2007).
+This area of Yosemite was in the Lower Montane forest zone, which predominantly had - 420 California black oak, PP, incense-cedar, and white fir.
+Fresh smoke in the Rim Fire is commensurate in SSA to BB particles from PP needles and twigs (SSA of 0.91 at 532 nm) (Hopkins et al., 2007).
 However, this was lower than either PP duff or a mix of brown and green PP wood, which have an SSA of 0.97 at 532 nm (Hopkins et al., 2007; Liu et al., 2014).
 This could be due to the presence of significant quantities of very old fuel on the ground, which could produce more efficient combustion.
-Chen et al.

-(2006),reported SSA values of 0.35-0.70 for dried PP wood in controlled laboratory combustion studies; which supports this assertion.
+Chen et al. (2006), reported SSA values of 0.35-0.70 for dried PP wood - 425 in controlled laboratory combustion studies, which supports this assertion.
 Chen et al. (2006) also observed an SSA of 0.70 for white pine needles during the smoldering stage in controlled laboratory combustion studies, which is in fair agreement with white pine soot in our work (0.46-0.74).
-Another in situ observation of SSA aging was done on a BB plume in the Yukatan peninsula